 The Saskatchewan Archaeological Society has developed an exhibition, entitled Kiwetinohk: Rock Paintings of Northern Saskatchewan on the colourful and ancient rock paintings found on the cliffs along the Churchill River and other waterways of the Boreal Forest in northern Saskatchewan.
 This region holds 70 known sites out of approximately 700 that have been found on the bedrock cliffs of the Canadian Shield.
 Archaeological and ethnological evidence points to a primarily Algonkian-speakers authorship, and while the exact age of all individual sites has yet to be determined, a number are documented to be several hundred years old, possibly as old as 2000 years or more.

-A digital version of the exhibit is available on our YouTube channel.
+A digital version of the exhibit will be available on our YouTube channel.
 A recently updated curriculum document for teachers is also available here: Teaching Guide

 We acknowledge, with thanks, the financial support of the following:

 Department of Canadian Heritage – Museums Assistance Program

 SaskCulture Inc. – Cultural Assistance Program

 Saskatchewan Lotteries Trust Fund for Sport, Culture and Recreation

 Northern Recreation Coordinating Committee

 Saskatchewan Learning – Northern Regional Office